TriplePanicLabs/grindurus-protocol/README.md

     3. 📤 `PoolsNFT` distributes shares.
     4. 👑 `msg.sender` becomes the royalty receiver of `poolId`.

 # URUS ⚙️

-  `URUS` is the core logic of the URUS trading algorithm implemented as a Solidity smart contract.
-It is designed to handle automated trading, hedging, and rebalancing strategies.
+  `URUS` is the core logic of the URUS trading algorithm.
+It is designed to handle automated trading, hedging, and rebalancing liqudity from `quoteToken` to `baseToken` and vise versa.

   ## Key Features ✨
   - **Position Management**: Supports long and hedge positions with configurable parameters. 📈📉